 How do the classes work?

-We meet Wednesday evenings at 6:45pm-9:00pm from September to May.
 The aim of the group is social activity, rather than performance or competition.
 The classes begin with warmup, basic formations, and easy dances.
 The remainder of the class focuses on new and familiar dances.

 Can anyone join?